Oh! Edo Rocket: Anime

 A twenty-six episode anime television series was animated by Madhouse.
 The series was directed by Seiji Mizushima, screenwritten by Shō Aikawa, with character designs by Takahiro Yoshimatsu and music composed by Yusuke Honma.
 The series was broadcast on TV Saitama, Tokyo MX, Chiba TV, RKB, HBC, TV Aichi and MBS from April 4 to September 26, 2007.
 The opening of the series is "Oh Edo Nagareboshi IV" by Puffy, which was also used as the ending theme for episodes 1 and 26.
 The ending themes are "100 miles~Niji o Oikakete" (100miles～虹を追いかけて) by Santara (episodes 2–14) and "I Got Rhythm" by Natural High (episodes 15–25).

 The series was licensed in North America by Funimation in 2008.
 The series debuted on Funimation Channel on November 15, 2010.
 Crunchyroll added the series to their catalogue in November 2017.

-Episode list
+Episodes

 Reception

 Writing for the Los Angeles Times, Charles Solomon ranked the series the fifth best anime on his "Top 10".